svenne87/docker-site-screenshot/README.md

 # docker-site-screenshot
-Container to capture screenshot of a website.
+Container using phantomjs and rasterize to capture screenshot of a website.
-Optional to ignore SSL errors and specify SSL certificates to allow.